 FACULTY & BOARD OF DIRECTORS

-*RUTH D. ANDERSON, PH.D., received her M.A. from Kent State University and her Ph.D. from the University of Oregon in Communication.
+Ruth D. Anderson, Ph.D. received her M.A. from Kent State University and her Ph.D. from the University of Oregon in Communication.
 Ruth, a professor at North Carolina State University for 15 years and then vice-president of Kindermusik International for eight years, brings both theory and practice to servant leadership.
-Currently, Ruth is Director of the Servant Leadership School of Greensboro where she teaches and learns in Servant Leadership 1, Centering Prayer, Communion, Compassion, Money, Power, Writing, the Enneagram, and through other servant leadership experiences.
+Currently, Ruth is director of The Servant

-*THE REV. TIMOTHY PATTERSON is one of the founders of The Servant Leadership School of Greensboro.
+The Rev. Timothy Patterson is one of the founders of The Servant Leadership School of Greensboro.
 A graduate of Duke University and Duke Divinity School, Tim’s experience includes six years’ work as a counselor on an in-patient psychiatric unit, two years of Clinical Pastoral Education at Duke Medical Center, and completion of the certificate program in Spiritual Direction at General Theological Seminary in New York.
 Since arriving in Greensboro in 1989, Tim has served at Holy Trinity Episcopal Church where he became Rector in 1995.
 He was awarded the 2001 Leadership Medal by Leadership Greensboro for his work in community outreach and establishing The Servant Leadership School.